Reduced relaxed micromorphic modeling of harmonically loaded metamaterial plates: investigating boundary effects in finite-size structures: Conclusions

 \section{Conclusions}

-The reduced relaxed micromorphic model has proven to be an effective tool for analysing and predicting the behavior of microstructured materials.
+The reduced relaxed micromorphic model has proven to be an effective tool for analysing and predicting the behavior of microstructured materials also at finite scales.
 This finding suggests that the enriched model is capable of accurately representing the complex physical interactions and dynamics that occur within these materials, across a broad range of frequencies unless intense small-scale-related resonances are activated.
 Such a capability is invaluable for developing new technologies and improving existing ones at the scale of the engineers, where a thorough understanding of the behavior of microstructured materials is essential.
-However, the question of how to model boundary effects that can be important at some frequencies, remains open, especially when transitioning between different but equivalent unit cells as building blocks.
+We showed that when considering simple load conditions and leaving the metamaterial's boundary ``free'', the reduced relaxed micromorphic model is effective notwithstanding the choice of unit cell ``cut".
+However, the question of how to model the effect of the cell's ``cut'' in more complex situations (e.g. metamaterial in contact with another solid), remains open.
 One possible solution could be to enrich the boundary conditions of the reduced relaxed micromorphic model or to explore additional terms introducing specific characteristic lengths.
-Addressing this issue is critical for achieving even greater accuracy and reliability in modeling microstructured materials.
+Addressing this issue is critical for achieving even greater accuracy and reliability in modeling microstructured materials and will be addressed in forthcoming papers.